 An alternative in which the total number of residential units included is increased was considered since it would result in a decreased traffic impact due to lower residential VMT.
 However, this alternative would either reduce the amount of commercial space proposed under the project or remove commercial space altogether, which would not achieve Objectives 4, 5, and 6.
-Increasing the number of residential units would have also required subterranean parking that would incur substantial remediation and grading costs to the developer rending the project financially infeasible.
 Furthermore, this alternative would result in a significant and unavoidable impact to cultural resources as there is a possibility that the existing commercial buildings qualified as historical resources could be removed for the construction of the residential units.
 Therefore, this scenario was rejected from further consideration.